Making repeat-sales indexes

 #> 1.2010-03-01 0.9510087

-Once the index is calculated, it’s often easier to turn into a matrix-like object with cities are rows and time periods as columns.
-The easiest way to do this is with piar.
+Once the index is calculated, it’s often easier to turn into a matrix-like object with cities as rows and time periods as columns.
+The easiest way to do this is with the piar package.

 library(piar)